Criminal Justice - CJ 211

 Upon successful completion of the course, the student should be able to:

-- Identify the fundamental components of criminal law.
+- Examine the fundamental components of criminal law and its historical background.

 - Explore the physical and mental requirements of a criminal act.

-- Investigate the elements of homicide and other assaultive crimes.
+- Explain the elements of homicide and other assaultive crimes.

 - Outline sex offenses and other offenses to the family relationship.